vietdang7/Top-10-Japanese-Animations-Website-Project/README.md

 A website will be generated based on your `Python` data structure and stored in the same project folder

 ## Modification
-You can change or add more animation instance in `entertainment_center.py`
+You can change or add more animation instances in `entertainment_center.py`

 ## Built With
 - Boostrap Framework
 - Python

+## Troubleshooting
+If you change or create your own instance variable's name in `media.py`, also remember to update that name in `fresh_tomatoes.py` to prevent undefined error.

 ## Contribution
 If you want to make contribution for this project, feel free to `fork` this project and make `pull request`